-Research on infrastructural inequalities spans critical data studies, human geography, and political science, and it shows that infrastructural inequalities are rising.
-This interdisciplinarity is necessary because infrastructural problems do not respect disciplinary boundaries, and addressing them requires collective, critical, technical, and creative responses.
-Within this literature, several interrelated mechanisms through which inequality is produced in data systems have been identified.

-Algorithmic racism captures discriminatory outcomes generated by automated systems that disadvantage racialised groups, often because of biased datasets or entrenched social hierarchies.
-Technological redlining highlights how data-driven systems reproduce oppression, drawing on the historical practice in which banks used neighbourhood demographics—particularly race and ethnicity—rather than individual creditworthiness to deny loans.
-Data poverty refers to systematic absences in datasets that render individuals or communities invisible to algorithmic systems.
+Interestingly, research on infrastructural inequalities first emerged within studies of networked systems in urban settings, such as water provision, transportation, electricity distribution, and waste disposal.
+The special issue Infrastructural Inequalities, produced through a collaboration between the Housing for Health Incubator and the critical art collective Snack Syndicate, documents how such infrastructures reproduce structural injustice.
+It analyses settler-colonial regimes of governance, technologies of calculation and redistribution, and the political economy of public and private ownership, revealing deep inequalities in the distribution of resources, amenities, and opportunities.
+Today, concerns over infrastructural inequalities spans critical data studies, human geography, and political science, and may well be an indicator that infrastructural inequalities are rising.
+This interdisciplinarity is necessary because infrastructural problems affect more than one realm of human and governmental activity.

+Within this interdisciplinary literature, several interrelated mechanisms through which inequality is produced in data systems have been identified.
+These accounts speak to broader patterns of disadvantage.
+Large segments of the population experience inadequate access to employment, housing, education, nutrition, and healthcare.
+Structural inequalities capture these durable asymmetries along lines of class, race, gender, geography, or legal status.
+Infrastructural inequalities, however, direct attention to a distinct analytical layer: how disadvantage is captured, then organised and consequently stabilised and, we argue, reproduced (and even produced) through data infrastructures themselves.
+Inequality becomes embedded in pipes, cable systems, interfaces, databases, legal mandates, and institutional arrangements.
+In this sense, infrastructural inequalities are not reducible to structural inequalities alone.

-Infrastructural inequalities also operate through space and territory.
-Digital redlining has been used to describe uneven access to digital services across regions and can be understood as one manifestation of infrastructural inequality, closely related to digital exclusion: the political, regulatory, technical, and economic conditions that limit participation in digital infrastructures and reinforce existing divides.
+It is worth noting that infrastructural inequalities also operate through space and territory.
+Similar to digital redlining, which can be understood as one manifestation of infrastructural inequality, these dyanmics are closely related to digital exclusion: the political, regulatory, technical, and economic conditions that limit participation in digital infrastructures and reinforce existing divides.

-Material infrastructures further entrench these dynamics.
-Data centres exert extensive influence over digital activity while remaining spatially and politically distant from the communities they affect, and often operate as opaque systems with limited public accountability.
+Material data infrastructures further entrench these dynamics.
+Data centres exert extensive influence over digital activity while remaining spatially and politically distant from the communities they affect and are removed from public accountability.
 Geopolitical power relations are central here.
-Infrastructural “improvement regimes” have historically functioned as instruments of colonisation and continue to reproduce racial capitalism.
+Infrastructural “improvement regimes” have historically functioned as instruments of colonization and continue to reproduce racial capitalism.
 Control over data storage and processing is concentrated in a small number of states and corporations, reinforcing contemporary forms of data colonialism.
 This describes the extractive relations that limit local autonomy, while digital colonialism draws attention to how colonial patterns are reproduced in material infrastructures such as cables, waste disposal, and resource extraction.

 The contemporary shift toward data-driven governance has the potential to reproduce structural inequalities by infrastructure, and to produce new forms of inequality specific to the characteristics of these infrastructures.
 Previous work on infrastructural inequalities in water, gas, electricity, and waste stressed the importance of governance arrangements in shaping unequal outcomes.
 This article extends that line of inquiry to regulatory data infrastructures by examining how data systems - and the research practices used to study them - operate as assemblages, and by grounding infrastructural inequalities through comparative analysis.

+Research Approach

 In this study, we use infrastructural inequalities as a heuristic tool to examine how regulatory data infrastructures affect inequalities.
 We ask: How do RDIs (re)produce infrastructural inequalities?
-We hypothesise that RDIs, by mediating access to the polity and public services, translate existing structural inequalities into infrastructural conditions and thereby reinforce them over time.
-Focusing on biometric border control in Europe and health data infrastructures in India, we analyse how inequality is produced across regulatory domains, trace similarities and differences across cases, and assess the effects of infrastructural inequalities within RDIs.
+We hypothesize that RDIs, by mediating access to the polity and public services, rework existing structural inequalities into infrastructural conditions through recurring socio-technical mechanisms, thereby stabilizing and reinforcing them over time.
+Focusing on constrasting regulatory domains and political-institutional settings, we analyze how inequality is produced across RDIs, trace similarities and differences across cases, and assess the effects of infrastructural inequalities within these systems.

-Methodology